 5. You can also try uninstalling your video card drivers and installing the latest version of your video card drivers.

-Troubleshooting laptop LCD monitors can be more difficult since everything is internal including the wires, power cables for the monitor.
-You can try using a known good monitor to test the video card by plugging the monitor into the video output VGA plug, and see if you are also experiencing the same problems on your external monitor plug into your laptop.
-If you are, then your video card might be going bad.
-If not, it is best to take your laptop to a shop to have the monitor replaced.
+Troubleshooting laptop LCD monitors can be more difficult since everything is installed internally including the wires, power cables for the monitor.
+You can try using a known good monitor to test the video card by plugging the monitor into the video output VGA plug, and see if you are also experiencing the same problems on your external monitor plugged into your laptop’s video port.
+If you are also experiencing the same blue video tint problem on your external monitor, your video card might be going bad, or the video drivers needs to be reinstalled.